AqwamCreates/DataPredict-Neural/docs/API/CostFunctions/FocalLoss.md

 ### Parameters

 * alpha: The weighting factor used to deal with class imbalance.
 Must be between 0 and 1.
+[Default: 0.25]

-* gamma: A tunable focusing parameter.
+* gamma: An adjustable focusing parameter.
 Must be a positive value.
+[Default: 2]

 ## Functions